juanfer0002/AmiTree-ReferralSystem/server-side/README.md

 - LOG_LEVEL: (default: debug) available options: emerg, alert, crit, error, warning, notice, info, debug (from Highest to lowest priority)
 - LOG_PATH: (default: logs/) disk path location where logs should be put, this is a folder path.
 - MAX_REFERRALS_BY_CODE: maximum amount of users that can join by a single referral
+- REFERRED_USER_CREDIT: Credit that user that is referred gets by joining in
+- OWNER_REFERRED_USER_CREDIT: Credit that owner of the referred user gets by joining in

 You can use `.env` file where you set up those variables, located directly in server-side folder.
 The following example can work for development evironment